Integrating the command line with applications

 "C:\Program Files (x86)\Red Gate\DLM Automation 2\SC".

-For SQL Change Automation V3 They can be found in the installation directory, which by default is in
+For SQL Change Automation V3 or above, they can be found in the installation directory, which by default is in

 "C:\Program Files (x86)\Red Gate\SQL Change Automation PowerShell\SC".

 The files should be installed in the same folder as your application.